isabella232/presentation-druxt_101/slides.md

 * See https://druxtjs.org/api/components

 <!--
-The components that DruxtSite uses can also be used on their own, in Nuxt pages, components, or even in DruxtWrapper components.
+The components that DruxtSite uses can be used on their own, in Nuxt pages, custom components, or even in the DruxtWrapper components.

-Different Druxt modules provide different components, you can find more details at Druxtjs.org
+Different Druxt modules provide different components, and can be installed without DruxtSite.
+You can find more details at Druxtjs.org

 Storybook is the best way to get started when building your page, as it allows you to look through the available components and provides you with the required markup.
 -->